3DCoded/3MS/docs/instructions/final-assembly.md

 - stepi-175bd9bd

-- Cut four 300mm length segments of PTFE tubing.
+- Cut four equal-length segments of PTFE tubing.
+These should each be long enough to almost reach from the 3MS to your printer's extruder.

 .gcard